mpchow/ExpenseTracker/README.md

-# Beatdapp_CodeChallenge
+# Expense Tracker

-Submission for the Beatdapp coding challenge, built with React, Express, and MongoDB
+A simple expense tracker, built with React, Express, and MongoDB

 ## Installation
 1. Clone the repository